bonitasoft/bonita-doc/md/deploy-bundle.md

 Copy all files and directories from DEPLOY_ZIP_HOME/Tomcat-7.0.76/server to your Tomcat root directory (TOMCAT_HOME).
 :::warning
-Some configurations files from the deploy zip will overwrite some default tomcat configuration files.
+Some configuration files from the deploy zip will overwrite some default tomcat configuration files.
 Proceed with care in a tomcat where other applications are already installed.
 :::